-Provides safety and other updates, including ways in which instruction will be continued if an officially declared emergency makes travel to campus infeasible. emergency.usc.edu USC Department of Public Safety - UPC: (213) 740-4321 - HSC: (323) 442-1000 - 24-hour
+Provides safety and other updates, including ways in which instruction will be continued if an officially declared emergency makes travel to campus infeasible. emergency.usc.edu

+USC Department of Public Safety - UPC: (213) 740-4321 - HSC: (323) 442-1000 - 24-hour emergency or to report a crime.
 Provides overall safety to USC community. dps.usc.edu